 "You had him for a year and You failed."
 Hattie (2017).
 ResearchEd, Melbourne @31mins.

-Yet, Hattie & his colleague's in their validation study in 2000, argue for 14 other criteria, instead of Student Achievement.
+Yet, Hattie & colleague's in their validation study in 2000, argue for 14 other criteria, instead of Student Achievement.

-Their 1st criteria is Content Knowledge (p.
+Their 1st criterion is Content Knowledge (p.
 7) which directly contradicts Hattie's result in Visible Learning where Subject Matter Knowledge has a very low ES that Hattie often belittles, e.g., Hattie 2011 AITSL address,

 Dimensions like "passion" were measured with a Likert Scale (p.
 10).